education.vic.gov.au

 • meeting with the SEIL and reviewer for the preparation meeting

-• coordinating logistics for the validation day, including circulating the agenda to panel members, organising a room for panel meetings with any necessary audio-visual requirements, scheduling classroom observations and inviting any school community members to present to the panel about the school if desired
+• coordinating logistics for review days, including circulating the agenda to panel members, organising a room for panel meetings with any necessary audio-visual requirements, scheduling classroom observations and inviting any school community members to present to the panel about the school if desired

-• chairing the validation and final panel days
+• chairing the first and final review panel days

 • checking the accuracy of the school review report